Driving in Mexico and Playa Del Carmen

 Toll Roads in Mexico

 There are two toll roads between Yucatan State and Quintana Roo State.
 These are the 180 “Cuota” (not to be confused with the 180 libre) and the 305 Highway between Playa Del Carmen and Nuevo Xcan.
-Tolls are to be paid in pesos only and there are not ATMs or credit cards taken.
-For the current prices for tolls, check this government website.
+Tolls are to be paid in pesos only, they do have a credit card machine, but it is often not online, so be prepared with cash in pesos.

-What to do when you car breaks down while driving in Mexico
+What to do when your car breaks down while driving in Mexico

-If you are on a main road and you have car problems you can call 911 for the emergency services.
-However there is a group of people called the Green Angels that drive the road and provides free services to stranded motorist.
+If you are on a main road and you have car problems, you can call 911 for the emergency services.
+However, there is a group of people called the Green Angels that drive the road and provides free services to stranded motorist.
 If you are stuck on a main road, put your hood up as a sign of trouble.
-If you wan to call them directly their number is 01-55-5250-8221.
+If you want to call them directly their number is 01-55-5250-8221.
 English is most likely spoken as well as Spanish.

 Dealing with the Police in Mexico